 - About 5,000 cases per year in the UK

-- Rates are rising particularly quickly in gay men – which suggests high levels of unprotected sex
+- Rates are rising particularly quickly in men who have sex with men (MSM)

 The number of cases in the UK is on the increase.
 In recent years there have been particular outbreaks in certain cities in the UK.